crsl4/nn-phylogenetics/notebook.md

 with simulation pipeline to simulate trees of size 5 (quintets).
 This script is not tested yet.
 Careful: this and previous scripts are not exploiting the fact that we could generate data from all possible roots.

+After all work done on quartets, we want to explore the quintets again.
+See below.

 # Onboarding Zelin and Shengwen